UlCopt/automation-challenge/README.md

 ## Prerequisites
 Docker installed
-MacOS if you run it local with Chrome Browser
+MacOS with Chrome Browser installed (only if run local) Gradle installed (only if run local) java 8 (only if run local)

 ##  How to run on Docker
 #### Type on terminal